Why was my card declined?

 Your card issuer or bank may require a Card Verification Code (CVC).

-Many credit card companies are now requiring the card verification code (CVC) found on the back of your card to be submitted with every transaction attempt.
-It is illegal for us to store this number, and the decision to require the CVC is made by the card issuer, not HostGator.
-As a result, some cards will work the first time, but fail every subsequent time.
+Many credit card companies require the card verification code (CVC) found on the back of your card to be submitted with every transaction attempt.
+It is illegal for us to store this number, and the card issuer decides to require the CVC, not HostGator.
+As a result, some cards will work the first time but fail every subsequent time.

 There are not enough funds available to process the transaction.

 If you recently deposited funds to your debit or prepaid card, sometimes those funds are not available right away.
 Likewise, if you recently made a payment to your credit card, your payment may not have been applied to your account yet.
 Also, if another merchant has placed a "hold" on your account, this may unexpectedly reduce your available balance.
 Contact your bank or card issuer, or log into your account on their website to check your balance.

 Your card issuer or bank may require that you use "Verified by Visa" or "MasterCard Secure Code" to complete online sales.

 If that is the case, please read our article on Cannot pay?
 Try MasterCard SecureCode or Verified by Visa.